-A father should consider well the answer he gives to his child and then the mother should not cross him; likewise the mother should think and pray before she says "yes" or "no" to a child, and the father should never.
-NEVER tell the child differently.
+A father should consider well the answer he gives to his child and then the mother should not cross him; likewise the mother should think and pray before she says "yes" or "no" to a child, and the father should never, NEVER tell the child differently.
 Fathers must be careful to see that the child always minds the mother, and also the wife should see to it that the child minds the father.
 These are rules which must be observed if parents ever hope to bring their children up to obey and honor them and the Lord.
-Any relaxation of these rules will surely cause trouble in the How well does this passage fit into the lives of home, and make a break that may never be mended.
+Any relaxation of these rules will surely cause trouble in the home, and make a break that may never be mended.

-I do not even hope for all to agree with me on these thoughts, but if only a few fathers and mothers will "awake to righteousness," and begin
+I do not even hope for all to agree with me on these thoughts, but if only a few fathers and mothers will "awake to righteousness," and begin NOW to build a christian home, it will not be long until we can tell a great difference.